pronovic/apologies/DEVELOPER.md

 ## Development Environment

-My primary development environment is IntelliJ (or just Vim) on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
-As of now, I do not do any software development on Windows, and there are known problems on that platform.
-Fixing this is not a high priority for me.
+My primary development environment when writing this code was IntelliJ on MacOS, but the code and the development process also work in a Linux environment (I've tested on Debian buster).
+The demo does not run on Windows (because it needs curses) but I have gone through the effort to ensure that the rest of the code does work on that platform.

 ## Installing this Package Elsewhere